ESPR Penalties & Fines: What Happens If You Don't Comply?

 Joint enforcement actions

 The European Commission can coordinate joint actions where MSAs from multiple Member States simultaneously check compliance in a specific product category.
-These “sweeps” have been highly effective in other product safety areas and are planned for DPP enforcement.
+These “sweeps” have been effective in other product-safety areas and are a reasonable indicator of how enforcement practice may also develop for DPP.

 Financial Impact: Beyond Fines